scaffold-eth/se-2-challenges/README.md

 > 💡 We are just swapping one asset for another, the “price” is basically how much of the resulting output asset you will get if you put in a certain amount of the input asset.

 🤔 OH!
 A market based on a curve like this will always have liquidity, but as the ratio becomes more and more unbalanced, you will get less and less of the less-liquid asset from the same trade amount.
 Again, if the smart contract has too much ETH and not enough $BAL tokens, the price to swap $BAL tokens to ETH should be more desirable.

 When we call `init()` we passed in ETH and $BAL tokens at a ratio of 1:1.
 As the reserves of one asset changes, the other asset must also change inversely in order to maintain the constant product formula (invariant `k`).

 Now, try to edit your `DEX.sol` smart contract and bring in a price function!

+The price function should take in the reserves of `xReserves`, `yReserves`, and `xInput` to calculate the `yOutput`.
+Don't forget about trading fees!
+These fees are important to incentivize liquidity providers.
+Let's make the trading fee 0.3% and remember that there are no floats or decimals in Solidity, only whole numbers!

+We should apply the fee to `xInput`, and store it in a new variable `xInputWithFee`.
+We want the input value to pay the fee immediately, or else we will accidentally tax our `yOutput` or our DEX's supply `k` 😨 Think about how to apply a 0.3% to our `xInput`.

+> 💡 _Hints:_ For more information on calculating the Output Reserve, read the Brief Revisit of Uniswap V2 in [this article](https://hackernoon.com/formulas-of-uniswap-a-deep-dive).

+> 💡💡 _More Hints:_ Also, don't forget to think about how to implement the trading fee.
+Solidity doesn't allow for decimals, so one way that contracts are written to implement percentage is using whole uints (997 and 1000) as numerator and denominator factors, respectively.

+<details markdown='1'><summary>🦉 Guided Explanation</summary>

+For the math portions of this challenge, you can black-box the math.
+However, it's still important to understand what the math looks like, but maybe less so how it works or why it works, in other words don't get too caught up in the mathematical details! 😅 Look at articles and videos in this challenge or on your own to find out more if you're curious though! 🤓

+1. We are multiplying `xInput` by 997 to "simulate" a multiplication by 0.997 since we can't use decimals in solidity.
+We'll divide by 1000 later to get the fee back to normal.
+2. Next, we'll make our `numerator` by multiplying `xInputWithFee` by `yReserves`.
+3. Then our `denominator` will be `xReserves` multiplied by 1000 (to account for the 997 in the numerator) plus `xInputWithFee`.
+4. Last, we will return the `numerator` / `denominator` which is our `yOutput`, or the amount of swapped currency.
+But wait, can we have decimals in Solidity?
+No, so the output will be rounded up or down to the nearest whole number.

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code</summary>